 Since the incident, the students responsible have mastered the machine.
-Twice a week they sell the blue fluff outside the cafeteria to introduce their peers to Student Venture, Campus Crusade for Christ's outreach to high-school students.
+Twice a week they sell the blue fluff outside the cafeteria to introduce their peers to Student Venture, Cru's outreach to high-school students.

 Heather Powell is one of the Indiana students peddling the candy.
 The 5-foot-2-inch brunette busies herself with service to others.
 She is more concerned with pointing others to Jesus Christ than drawing attention to herself.

 On these mornings, Heather and other students gather at 7 a.m.
 While it's still dark, they hold the school doors open, greeting students for 35 minutes.

 Most of the 3,700 students at Carmel High School park their cars half a mile from the school, near the football stadium.
 The uphill walk is long and cold -- hoods cover heads, and hands are shoved in coat pockets.